approvals/ApprovalTests.Python/docs/how_to/multiple_approvals_per_test.md

 ```
 <sup><a href='/tests/test_scenarios.py#L24-L28' title='Snippet source file'>snippet source</a> | <a href='#snippet-parametrized-test-example' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->
+## Verify Multiple Things with Blocking

+An other alternative is to simply make multiple `verify()` calls using the `NamerFactory` in the code.
+Be aware that this will halt your test on the first `verify()` that fails, same as a normal `assert`.

+snippet: multiple-verifies-without-blocking

 ## Verify Multiple Things without Blocking